postmannen/ctrl/README.md

 ### Error messages from nodes

-- Error messages will be sent back to the central error handler upon failure on a node.
+- Error messages will be sent back to the central error handler and the originating node upon failure.

 ```log
 Tue Sep 21 09:17:55 2021, info: toNode: ship2, fromNode: central, method: REQOpProcessList: max retries reached, check if node is up and running and if it got a subscriber for the given REQ type
 ```

-The error logs can be read on the central server in the directory `<ctrl-home>/data/errorLog`.
+The error logs can be read on the central server in the directory `<ctrl-home>/data/errorLog`, and in the log of the instance the source node.

 ### Message handling and threads